 Dr. Charles Kunos, medical director of radiation oncology at Summa Akron City Hospital is leading a National Cancer Institute study to determine if Triapine improves survival rates for cervical cancer patients when combined with the traditional treatments of chemotherapy and radiation.

-Find out more about our gynecologic cancer treatment program and gynecologic cancer screening services.
+Find out more about our gynecologic cancer treatment program and gynecologic cancer screening services in the Akron area.